CodeBlackwell/FSQ-OSM/blog_notes.md

 Enhance FastAPI endpoints to return GeoJSON with real coordinates, provenance, and confidence fields for merged POIs.

 **Technical Summary:**

 - Updated `/poi` and `/poi/{id}` endpoints to join with `fsq_features` and `osm_features` tables in DuckDB.
 - GeoJSON output now includes real coordinates (preferring Foursquare, else OSM), provenance (source of coordinates), and confidence (match score).
 - Properties for each feature include all matching metadata and additional fields for downstream analytics.

 **Bugs & Obstacles:**

 - Challenge: Ensured robust fallback logic for missing coordinates between FSQ and OSM sources.
 - Solution: Implemented logic to prefer FSQ coordinates, falling back to OSM if needed, and added provenance flag for transparency.

 **Key Deliberations:**

 - Considered returning both sets of coordinates vs. a single best guess; opted for a single provenance-tagged geometry for clarity and GeoJSON compatibility.

 **Color Commentary:**
 This was a “show me the data!” moment—watching the API finally return real, mappable points (not just nulls) felt like crossing the finish line.
 The provenance and confidence fields add a layer of trust and transparency, making the output ready for real-world mapping and analysis.
-Next up: even richer POI details and async performance!